eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Options_Sub_System.md

 std::string OptionsCont::getString(const std::string &name) const;
 float OptionsCont::getFloat(const std::string &name) const;
 const IntVector &OptionsCont::getIntVector(const std::string &name) const;
+const FloatVector &OptionsCont::getFloatVector(const std::string &name) const;
+const StringVector &OptionsCont::getStringVector(const std::string &name) const;
 ```

-Using an inproper method yields in an exception.
+Using an inproper method yields an exception.

 You may have noticed, that there is one method to retrieve a certain
 value less than types available.
 The type **Option_FileName** returns a
-string, too.
+string-vector, too.
 The only difference is their type which allows a different
 processing of the values to set when parsing.

 Please note, that it is good style to use the long (longest in fact)